Full-Size Blanket Dimensions: Everything You Need to Know

 • Quick Decision Guide: If you want a full, hotel-style look, go one size up from your standard mattress size.

-Choosing the right blanket size depends on your mattress dimensions, bed height, and how much overhang you prefer.
+Choosing the right blanket size depends on your mattress dimensions, bed height, and the amount of overhang you prefer.
 Selecting the correct size ensures better coverage, comfort, and a more polished look for your bed.

 Blanket Materials and How They Affect Sizing